 Homeowners should remain alert to subtle indicators of siding-related damage.
 These include uneven walls, unexplained increases in energy bills, interior drafts, and recurring moisture issues.

 Exterior signs such as bubbling paint, warped siding panels, rust stains, or loose boards often indicate deeper problems beneath the surface.
+Entry door systems and window frames that suddenly stick or bind may indicate wall movement caused by structural damage from moisture intrusion.
 Addressing these early can prevent significant structural repair costs.

 Conclusion